thezhewenli/nittanypath/README.md

 ### How to Start the System?

 NittanyPath is created and powered by Django.
-Make sure you have Python 3 and Django package installed.
+Make sure you have Python 3, Django, Django-crisp-form and pillow packages installed.
 Then go to the directory at terminal and run `python manage.py runserver`.
 The web app will start at the default location.
 You can then access the system using your browser.

 ## 2. Anonymous User